dimitri-nicolo/calico/networking/use-specific-ip.md

 **IP Pools**

-IP pools are ranges of IP addresses from which Calico assigns pod IPs.
+IP pools are ranges of IP addresses from which {{site.prodname}} assigns pod IPs.
 Static IPs must be in an IP pool.

 ### Before you begin...

-You must be using the Calico IPAM.
+You must be using the {{site.prodname}} IPAM.

 If you are not sure, ssh to one of your Kubernetes nodes and examine the CNI configuration.